Saving Obamacare is now up to Trump

 "Within what the law allows, HHS is taking action to stabilize the individual and small group insurance markets (the markets most affected by the ACA) so that they work better for everyone," the site reads.

 At the same time, some of the administration's moves -- and certainly the Republicans' rhetoric -- have damaged Obamacare.
+One of the first was pulling the Obamcare ads in the final days of open enrollment in January.
+That marketing effort is crucial to getting people sign up ahead of the deadline.

 Enforcing the individual mandate, which remains the law of the land since the GOP repeal bill failed, is one of the keys to keeping younger, healthier consumers in the market.
 The Internal Revenue Service has loosened its oversight slightly, citing Trump's executive order to lift Obamacare's financial burdens on Americans where possible.